 Stella holds a degree from MIT and ETH Zurich in transportation planning and is a member of the Global Shapers Zurich of the World Economic Forum.

-Susanne is a trendspotter and business developer from Denmark passionate about the development of the Sharing and Collaborative Economy.
-She got introduced to Collaborative Consumption at the beginning of 2014 by the OuiShare Team.
-At the beginning of 2014 she is developing surveys on Denmark and business models with regard to the Sharing Economy, as well as she is monitoring the new trends arising around the world.
-Susanne has a background of 11 years in business within sales, project management and business development and she aims to apply her knowledge mainly in consultancy on the transformation and scaling of businesses in the Sharing Economy.
+Susanne is a trendspotter and business developer from Denmark passionate about the development of the Collaborative Economy.
+Susanne has a background of 11 years in different businesses within sales, project management and business development.
 She shares her ideas and views on her blog.

 Arthur first discovered collaborative consumption in 2011 when he was desperately looking for a flat to rent in New York two hours before departure, and Airbnb came to the rescue.
 It was his first step towards a new and fully collaborative lifestyle.
 He is now a member of the OuiShare community and a contributor to the French website conscollaborative.com.
 He is passionate about how collaborative models will be able to reshape current social systems and organizations for the better.